nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Info**<br>

-The lifeline for `ClearFilteredCommand` ends after the X mark.
+The lifeline for `ClearFilteredCommand` should end at their destroy markers (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

 ### Membership functionality